-Provide copies of any documentation, which may be relevant to the issues of this case as referred to in the complaint or in your response.
+complaint or in your response.
 Please list the documents provided with comments where applicable.

 This document and any attachments to it that you provide in the course of responding to this complaint will be held in confidence by St. Clair College.
 Page 2 of this form and its attachments will be disclosed to the complainant and to the investigator, adjudicators and mediators appointed to assist with the resolution of this complain as outlined in the policy procedures.
-Privileged information, such as the list of witnesses, provided on page 1 of this form will not be disclosed to the complainant.
-Your signature confirms that you have been made aware of and give permission for the above use of this information.
+Privileged information, such as the list of witnesses, provided on page 1 of this form will not be disclosed to the compla aware of and give permission for the above use of this ainant.
+Your signature confirms that you have been made sinformation.
+Signature: Date: Information gathered under this policy may b Ontario Human Rights Code or other legal pr = NOTIFICATION Date Complainant and Respondent(s) notified of Complaint D Disposition:

-Signature:

-Date:

-Information gathered under this policy may be required to be disclosed under the Ontario Human Rights Code or other legal proceedings.